These are the best racing games:

 The thoughtfulness even extends to depth-of-field.
 This is a wildly overused visual effect but Shift 2 uses it to highlight where your attention should be.
 When someone is coming up fast on your tail, objects farther away get a bit fuzzier while your mirrors sharpen to razor clarity.
 As you move around in dense traffic, your cockpit gets indistinct while the cars around you come into focus.
 It sounds gimmicky, but it all feels as natural as driving a car in real life.
 Shift 2 is really dedicated to communicating the fun and accomplishment of performance driving, and it succeeds admirably.

 Real cars, you might have noticed, rarely cartwheel into the verge the moment you dare to mix steering and acceleration inputs.
 In fact, they're quite good at going round corners - it is almost like an engineer has given the problem some thought during the design process.
-Performance cars, while certainly more liable to bite back, are even better at the whole turning thing.
+Performance cars in Project Cars 2, while certainly more liable to bite back, are even better at the whole turning thing.
 Throw a Ferrari or Lamborghini around the track (as we have done on a number of occasions) and you'll probably spend more time having fun than fretting about the absence of a rewind button in real life.

 The studio has made plenty of other changes in this sequel too, shoring up the car selection with a greater variety of vehicles, and creating a career mode that feels less wayward without sacrificing the appealing freedom of choice pioneered by the previous game's.
 There's even half-decent AI to race against if you don't fancy the cut and thrust of online play.
 But the most spectacular update is the game's astonishing weather system, one that calculates a dizzying number of factors about the physical properties of materials and surfaces, water pooling and run-off, in order to spit out the best set of weather effects - and wet weather driving - we've ever experienced in a racing game.
 A rather successful sequel, then.